iss3110/iss3110.github.io/README.md

 - 👋 Hi, I’m Issam LAOUANE
 - 👀 I’m interested in data science
-- 🌱 I’m currently learning some frameworks related to the python environment
+- 🌱 Science has no limits, so I'm continuously working on me to improve my skills
 - 💞️ I will be happy to collaborate on some intersting data project
 - 📫 If you want to reach me, feel free to write me on : sslaouane@gmail.com